monkeyToneCircuits/BlinkyTree/FLASHING_GUIDE.md

 - ⭐ Star the repository on GitHub
 - 🐛 Report bugs via Issues
 - 💡 Share your custom songs and improvements
-- 📸 Post your BlinkyTree on social media with #BlinkyTree

 ---